37 Metaphors for Lost with Meaning and Examples

 18. Lost in Time

-Meaning: Time slipping away represents feeling disconnected from the present, as though one is lost in the past or future.
+Meaning: Time slipping away represents feeling disconnected from the present.

 Examples in Context: